mlavi/hugo/content/post/calm.io-recap/calm.io-demystifying-continuous-integration-delivery-and-deployment.md

 # Build Systems #

 It is extremely rare to find a software engineering organization taking the pains to unify their development environments with the aim of making them consistent and immutable for all developers.
 It is a typical practice for developers to customize their environments to make themselves as productive as possible.
-While there is some justification to this policy, there is also a repeated productivity cost when the excuse “it worked on my laptop” is used.
-This is a signal for DevOps evangelism and it will be the topic of a future blog entry!
+While there is some justification to this policy, there is also a repeated productivity cost when the excuse "it worked on my laptop" is used.
+This is a signal for DevOps evangelism and *it will be the topic of a future blog entry!*

 Given that developer environments vary, their local development build results can also vary and challenge reproduction elsewhere due to any uniqueness.
 The traditional answer for software engineering is to adopt a build system which should be: